 Ingredient Notes

-- Yogurt: I would avoid greek yogurt for this recipe, as it won't give your fatteh the best texture (you're aiming for a creamy base).
+- Yogurt: Avoid Greek yogurt for this recipe because it won't give your fatteh the best texture (you're aiming for a creamy base).
 But you can use full-fat, half-fat, or lower-fat yogurt.

 - Lemon Juice: Always, always use freshly squeezed lemon juice.
-The store-bought kind doesn't taste like lemon at all and will completely change the way your food tastes.
+The store-bought kind doesn't taste like lemon.

 - Ghee or Olive Oil: Hummus fatteh with ghee is on another level.
 You'll use it to fry your pine nuts, then pour it on top of the fatteh while the ghee is still super hot.
 The sizzle it makes is like music to your ears.
 You can definitely use olive oil if you don't have ghee on hand, but ghee definitely packs a special kind of flavor.

-- Fresh Pomegranates: I know not everyone's a fan of fruit in savory dishes, but the sour-sweet pomegranates are so unique on this fatteh.
-I used to hate pomegranates as a kid, and I used to only eat them in this dish.
-The best way to peel pomegranates is in water.
+- Fresh Pomegranate Seeds: I know not everyone enjoys fruit in savory dishes, but the sour-sweet pomegranates are so unique on this fatteh.
+The easiest way to peel pomegranates is in water.

-- Pine Nuts: Fried in ghee or olive oil to golden perfection.
+- Pine Nuts: Fried in ghee or extra virgin olive oil to golden perfection.
 It adds that extra nutty crunch.

 If using dried chickpeas, boil on the stovetop with water until soft (about an hour).
 If using canned chickpeas, rinse the chickpeas in water and drain.

-Cut the pita bread into little squares.
+Cut the pita bread into small pieces.
 Fry until golden, and set aside.

-Mix the yogurt with the smashed garlic, tahini, lemon juice, cumin, and salt.
+In a small bowl, mix the yogurt with the smashed garlic, tahini, lemon juice, ground cumin, and salt.

-Assemble the layers in your serving dish: Start with the fried pita bread.
+Assemble the layers in your serving dish: Start by spreading the fried crispy pita bread into an even layer.

-Garnish with pomegranate seeds, more chickpeas, and parsley.
+Garnish with pomegranate seeds, chickpeas, and chopped parsley.

-Fry the pine nuts in ghee or olive oil.
+In a small skillet, fry the pine nuts in melted ghee or olive oil.

 Pour the toasted pine nuts on top.
 Serve immediately.